hschott/ready-websocket-plugin/README.md

 A TestCase bundles TestSteps and for Websocket TestSteps it is the place where open websocket connections are cached.

 Each Websocket TestStep looks into the cache for a named connection.
 If an open websocket connection could be found it will be used for communication.
-If no open websocket connection could be found, a new one will be opend and cached.
+If no open websocket connection could be found, a new one will be opened and cached.
 Once the TestCase has ended all open websocket connections will be closed.

 Caching and re-using of open websocket connections only happens when you run a TestCase.
 When running a single Websocket TestStep it's websocket connection will not be cached for re-use.